JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 3 - Results & Findings/README.md

 ## 📚 **1.
 Introduction**

 In this project, we set out to uncover what makes a song popular on Spotify.
 By analyzing key song attributes such as **Danceability**, **Energy**, and **Tempo**, I built a linear regression model in **R** to explore how these factors contribute to a song’s success.
-Along with an interactive **Excel dashboard**, this report aims to provide actionable insights for producers and artists.
+Along with an interactive **Excel dashboard**, this report aims to bring everything together and provide actionable insights for producers and artists.

 ---